Facebook pixel Intramural Policies | Pepperdine University | Pepperdine Community Skip to main content

 Player Eligibility

-All current students, faculty, and staff are eligible to participate in the intramural sport programs.
-Alumni are not eligible to participate in any intramural sports.
-Participants must complete an Acknowledgement and Release form and be listed on the team roster.
-Each participant is responsible for his/her own eligibility status but the team captain should confirm the eligibility of the players.
+All current Pepperdine University students, part-time students, graduate students, dependents, faculty, and staff are eligible to participate in Intramural Sport activities/events/leagues provided that the individual is not under disciplinary penalty prohibiting participation, and are ruled eligible under all other rules.
+Alumni are not eligible to participate in any intramural sports - no exceptions.
+Participants must complete an Acknowledgement and Release form, sign the Sportsmanship Policy and be listed on the official online team roster.
+Each participant is responsible for his/her own eligibility status, but the team captain should confirm the eligibility of the players.
 The intramural staff has the authority to rule on a player's eligibility status whenever it becomes aware of an alleged infraction.
-The Campus Recreation Coordinator will hear individual cases regarding eligibility.
+The Recreation Sports Coordinator will hear individual cases regarding eligibility.

 Organizational Eligibility